3x3cut0r/mypv_elwa_esphome/README.md

 ![ESP32-DEV-KIT-v4-pinout](ESP32-DEV-KIT-v4-pinout.jpg)

-**Note: TX and RX are normally crossed.
+**Note: TX and RX are normally crossed, means that TX from the IR Hichi goes into RX from the ESP32 and vice versa.
 This was not the case for me.
-You may have to rotate the two pins to find out what is right.**
+You may have to rotate the two pins to find out what works for you.**

 | **IR Hichi** | **ESP32**    |
 | ------------ | ------------ |